Was Aristides citing Romans 1?

 Although Hadrian was married to Empress Sabina, the love of his life was his handsome lover, Antinous, who died in AD 130.
 The historical record gives no indication that Aristides mentioned homosexuality in general or linked Romans 1 to pederasty or homosexuality in general.
 His focus is on exalting Christianity and condemning pagan Greek idolatry.

 lover of Hadrian

-Some have questioned my assertion that this Athenian Christian philosopher, around AD 125-126, understood the apostle Paul, in Romans 1 to be decrying the shrine prostitution and Cybele worship in first century Rome.
+Some have questioned my assertion that this Athenian Christian philosopher, in AD 125, understood the apostle Paul, in Romans 1 to be decrying the shrine prostitution and Cybele worship in first century Rome.

 The Apology of Aristides, from which we quote, can be found at New Advent Fathers.
 We use their section numbering and paragraphs below, to make it easy to find the quotes.